 Let’s face it, positive ROI is a scarce thing.

 In my case, the strategies that have proven the most rewarding have been long term strategies, such as content and networking with my peers.
-None of these can actually be measured and none will ever provide a return you can easily link to the efforts and budget you have invested in them.
+None of these can actually be measured and none will ever provide a return you can easily link to the efforts and A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. you have invested in them.

 So, if you remove reach from your value equation and focus on the engagement, you’re making the same mistake — focusing only on the effect your content is having right now, and not the one it will have on all the people who have been exposed to it over time.